FAQs for 1-1 Therapy

 -

-Avoid asking children to slow down, start again, think about what they want to say, take a deep breath.
+Avoid asking children to slow down, start again, think about what they want to say, or take a deep breath.
 Whilst very well meant, this advice can add to the frustration of talking.
 People who stammer know what they would like to say, it is very hard to slow our speech down, and starting again just adds to the pressure of talking.

 Wait.
 Allow children the time and space they need to finish talking.
 Show them that they have your attention by keeping natural eye contact, smiling, bending down, nodding etc. Focus on WHAT they have said and not HOW they have said it.